jacobwyke/snake/README.md

 - Pause the game with the spacebar
 - Adjust the game speed with 1-9
 - Let the game play itself in cheat mode with `c`

+## AI Options
+There are a few different options that the computer can use in cheat mode:

+### Random moves
+Activated with `r`.
+This tells the computer to always use a completely random move.

+### Path
+Activated with `p`.
+This tells the computer to follow a path to hit every location.

+### Survival
+Activated with `t`.
+This scores each move based on the chance of survival of the move along with some incentive to move closer to the food.